dnoguerol-goog/article-generator/README.md

 - Successful deployment of `analyze-article-text` service

 #### Steps
-1. Edit the `k8s/istio/analyze-article-text.yaml` file to change the `fault.abort.percentage.value` to `50` and the `fault.delay.percentage.value` to `50`.
+1. Edit the `k8s/istio/analyze-article-text.yaml` file to change the `fault.abort.percentage.value` to `50` and the `fault.delay.percentage.value` to `100`.
 Save the file.

 2. Update the deployment:

         kubectl -n demo apply -f k8s/istio/analyze-article-text.yaml

-3. Call the service's `/version` endpoint to show the injected fault behavior:
+3. Call the service's `/version` endpoint to observe the injected fault behavior:

         curl -v http://EXTERNAL-IP/version

+Note that the response takes 2 seconds and returns an HTTP 503 error roughly half the time.

 ### TOPIC: Deploy a second version of analyze-article-text service to ASM